The Incredible Hulk (comic book)

-The Incredible Hulk is an ongoing comic book series featuring the Marvel Comics superhero the Hulk and his alter ego Dr. Bruce Banner.
-First published in May 1962, the series ran for six issues before it was cancelled in March 1963, and the Hulk character began appearing in Tales to Astonish.
-With issue #102, Tales to Astonish was renamed to The Incredible Hulk in April 1968, becoming its second volume.
-The series continued to run until issue #474 in March 1999 when it was replaced with the series Hulk which ran until February 2000 and was retitled to The Incredible Hulks third volume, running until March 2007 when it became The Incredible Hercules with a new title character.
-The Incredible Hulk returned in September 2009 beginning at issue #600, which became The Incredible Hulks in November 2010 and focused on the Hulk and the modern incarnation of his expanded family.
-The series returned to The Incredible Hulk in December 2011 and ran until January 2013, when it was replaced with The Indestructible Hulk as part of Marvel's Marvel NOW! relaunch.
+The Incredible Hulk is a superhero comic book series series published by Marvel Comics.
+Created by Stan Lee and Jack Kirby, it stars scientist Bruce Banner, who is irradiated by gamma rays that cause him to transform under stress into the Hulk, a giant powerful green-skinned monster who is the manifestation of Banner's anger.

+The comic has been published on and off since 1962, and has been passed to many high-profile comics writers, such as Bill Mantlo, Peter David, and Greg Pak.
+Throughout its publication history, it has been intermittently replaced as the primary Hulk title by other series, including Tales to Astonish (1963–68), Indestructible Hulk (2013–15), and The Immortal Hulk (2018–21).
+The title is currently being written by Phillip Kennedy Johnson, who will relaunch it as The Infernal Hulk in 2025.

 Publication history

-The original series was cancelled with issue #6 (March 1963).
+The original series was canceled with issue #6 (March 1963).
 Lee had written each story, with Jack Kirby penciling the first five issues and Steve Ditko penciling and inking the sixth.

 Tales to Astonish

-A year and a half after the series was cancelled, the Hulk became one of two features in Tales to Astonish, beginning in issue #60 (Oct.
+A year and a half after the series was canceled, the Hulk became one of two features in Tales to Astonish, beginning in issue #60 (Oct.
 1964).

 This new Hulk feature was initially scripted by writer-editor Lee and illustrated by the team of penciller Steve Ditko and inker George Roussos.
 Other artists later in this run included Jack Kirby from #68–87 (June 1965 – Oct.
 1966), doing full pencils or, more often, layouts for other artists; Gil Kane, credited as "Scott Edwards", in #76 (February 1966), his first Marvel Comics work; Bill Everett inking Kirby in #78–84 (Feb–Oct.
 1966); and John Buscema penciling Kirby's layouts in #85–87.
 The Tales to Astonish run introduced the supervillains the Leader, who would become the Hulk's nemesis, and the Abomination, another gamma-irradiated being.
 Comics artist Marie Severin finished out the Hulk's run in Tales to Astonish.

-Beginning with issue #102 (April 1968) the book was retitled The Incredible Hulk (vol. 2) and ran until 1999, when Marvel cancelled the series and restarted the title with the shorter-titled Hulk #1.
+Beginning with issue #102 (April 1968) the book was retitled The Incredible Hulk (vol. 2) and ran until 1999, when Marvel canceled the series and restarted the title with the shorter-titled Hulk #1.